· course-lesson · 34 min read

 Here we:

-• Use useLoaderData to get the list of users loaded by the root loader (the user list for the dropdown).
+• Use useLoaderData to get the list of users loaded by the loader (the user list for the dropdown).
+The exported interface makes it easy for the two modules to evolve the loader if needed.

 • We provide Outlet for displaying the children, and provide the current user as context.
 This is using the similar technique of React Context seen in previous lesson but with a direct integration in react router because it is so common for a Layout component to provide a context, we even provide a direct hook for getting the currentUser with a very explicit name.
 See https://reactrouter.com/api/hooks/useOutletContext